ejdostal/elist_analysis/README.md

 ![ ](Images/regional%20distribution.png)
 ![ ](Images/top%2010%20countries.png)

-From 2019 to 2022, **TechHub’s global sales were heavily concentrated in NA and EMEA regions**, which together generated 81% of total revenue ($22.8M combined) across 87.6K orders.
+TechHub’s global sales were heavily concentrated in NA and EMEA regions, which together generated 81% of total revenue ($22.8M combined) across 87.6K orders.
 Both regions posted AOVs around $260.
 APAC merged as a promising growth market with the highest regional AOV and early traction in a key country, while LATAM lagged behind due to sustained AOV declines and lower order volume.

-**Across all regions, just 10 countries accounted for 78% of global revenue** (~$21.8M) — the United States (47%), Great Britain (7%), Canada (4%), Japan (4%), Germany (4%), Australia (3%), Brazil (3%), France (2%), Spain (2%), and the Netherlands (2%) — highlighting key markets for continued investment.

-## Deep Dive

-**North America (NA) | $14.6M**
+**NA | $14.6M (52% of revenue)**
-NA led global performance with $14.6M in revenue and 52% of global orders (55.8K).
+North America led global performance with $14.6M in revenue and 52% of global orders (55.8K).
 Almost all regional revenue came from just two countries:
   - **United States:** The largest revenue generator across all countries, contributing 47% of total global revenue at $13.2M (91% of regional sales), with an AOV of $262 and strong order volume of 50.6K.
   - **Canada:** Brought in 8% of total regional sales at $1.1M (4% of global revenue).
 Despite having a lower than average AOV at $247, it still managed to perform well, bringing in 4% of total regional orders (4.8K).

+**EMEA | $8.2M (29% of revenue)**
-**Europe, Middle East, and Africa (EMEA) | $8.2M**
-EMEA contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
+Europe, Middle East, and Africa contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
 It  brought in 31.8K orders at an AOV of $259.
 Unlike NA, total sales for EMEA were widely distributed across 15+ countries.
 Leading countries included:
   - **Great Britain:** Great Britain led regional sales at
 $2.09M or 25% of EMEA sales.
 It also was was the second-highest performing country globally, contributing 8% of global revenue.
 Britain offered scale in order volume (8.3K) despite slightly weaker AOV ($251).
   - **Germany:** Germany contributed 4% of global revenue and 12% of EMEA total revenue at $994K.
 It stood out for its above-average AOV ($270), bringing in 3.6K total orders.
 EMEA also had some promising high AOV countries like Germany and the Netherlands, while
   - **France**:
   - **Spain**:
   - **Netherlands:** The Netherlands delivered an even stronger $289 AOV on more modest order volume of 1.6K orders.
 It brought in 2% of global sales and 6% of regional sales at $458K.

-**Asia and Pacific (APAC) | $3.6M**
+**APAC | $3.6M (13% of revenue)**
-APAC accounted for $3.6M in revenue (13%), but posted the highest regional AOV at $279—7% above the global average.
+Asia and Pacific accounted for $3.6M in revenue (13%), but posted the highest regional AOV at $279—7% above the global average.
 Though order volume was lower overall (13.1K), several countries showed high revenue potential if scaled.
 A few countries of interest in APAC were:
   - **Japan**: Japan generated $1M in revenue with a standout AOV of $393 — 51% above the global average — despite contributing only 2.6K orders.
 It brought in 20% of regional order volume was the fourth highest earning country at 4% of global sales.
   - **Australia:** Australia contributed a similar percentage of regional sales as Japan at 27%, delivering $975K in total revenue.
 Australia had significantly lower AOV ($204) but with almost double the order volume (4.8K).
 This combination allowed it to also make a substantial contribution to total regional sales.
 Globally, it was the 6th highest earning country at 3% of global sales.

-**Latin America (LATAM) | $1.6M**
+**LATAM | $1.6M (6% of revenue)**
-LATAM was the lowest performing region at $1.67M in revenue or 6% of global sales.
+ Latin America was the lowest performing region at $1.67M in revenue or 6% of global sales.
 This was largely due to it having the lowest AOV across all regions at $231 (11% below global avg), due to a declining trend in AOV post-2020, with greater than 20% year-over-year AOV drops for 2021 and 2022.
 Without a clear path to reverse AOV erosion, LATAM currently offers limited return on investment, however a few countries of note include:
   - **Brazil** - The LATAM country Brazil actually ranked 7th globally at 3% in total sales ($730K) despite it's slightly lower slightly higher AOV ($251).
 It contributed 40% of total LATAM order volume at 2.9K orders.
 This country may still offer some return on investment
   - **Mexico** - Mexico, in contrast, posted extremely low AOV ($168) and brought in about half the orders of Brazil at 23% of total regional orders or 1.6K.
 Nonethetheless it still represented 16% of LATAM revenue.
 It showed a much lower indicating a poor return on existing order volume.

+**Across all regions, just 10 countries accounted for 78% of global revenue** at $21.8M — the United States (47%), Great Britain (7%), Canada (4%), Japan (4%), Germany (4%), Australia (3%), Brazil (3%), France (2%), Spain (2%), and the Netherlands (2%) — highlighting key markets for continued investment.

 <!--
 From 2019 to 2022, NA and EMEA regions led TechHub’s global sales, contributing a combined 81% of total revenue or ~$22.8M, driven largely by high order volumes at ~87.6K total orders.
 Both had relatively average regional aovs at $261 and $259, respectively.
 Meanwhile, the APAC region accounted for 13% of total revenue or ~$3.6M and the LATAM region for only 6% at $~1.67M.
 Though smaller in contribution in total sales, APAC in particular offers promise for revenue generation.
 Together, 10 individual countries accounted for 78% of total sales (~$21.8M out of ~$28.1M) (the United States, Great Britian, Canada, Japan, Germany, Australia, Brazil, France, Spain and the Netherlands, respectively.